The Good and the Bad of Angular Development

 Every component tree has an assigned tree of injectors that contain dependencies information

-The approach provides high performance scores for Angular applications.
-As the Angular team claims, Angular 2 was 5 times as fast as Angular 1.x, and Angular 4 may reach a 10-fold performance boost.
+The approach provides high-performance scores for Angular applications.
+As the Angular team claims, Angular 2 was 5 times as fast as Angular 1.x, and – as engineers claim – the later versions have even increased the performance mark.

 Angular Universal.
 Angular Universal is a service that allows for rendering applications view on a server instead of client browsers.
 Google provides a set of tools to either pre-render your application or re-render it for each request by a user.
 Currently, the toolset is tailored to Node.JS server-side frameworks and supports ASP.NET Core.
 Google claims that they are going to add support for PHP, Python, and Java.